 The previous pagan festival was Imbolc.
 This day was marked by cleansing and leaving all old burdens, One of the customs is to collect seeds in a pouch.
 Now, during Ostara, it is time to sow these seeds.

 These days, you may want to bring spring inside.
-Decorate your home and garden with fresh spring flowers and make your whole house smell wonderful by baking hare shaped buns.
+Decorate your home and garden with fresh spring flowers and make your whole house smell wonderful by baking hot cross buns.

 There are many more customs and rituals to celebrate Ostara.
-Which one do you feel should be added to the list?
+For more inspiration, read Lunadea's blog about Ostara and preparing your spring altar.
+Which customs do you feel should be added to the list?

 By Lena Gijsbrechts